 In the traditional doorway, a locked mechanism means a door cannot move and a person cannot enter or exit.
 In the cell, a locked mechanism means a response cannot take place.
 The receptors act like a lock, which allows their matching cannabinoids to fit like a key.
 When this lock and key snap together perfectly, a reaction can take place.

 Cannabinoid receptor one (CB1) and two (CB2) are present in different tissues.
-CB1 can be found throughout the central nervous system (CNS) and in peripheral tissues, while CB2 is expressed in the immune cells and in the skin, which is why it is popular in topical products.
+CB1 can be found throughout the central nervous system (CNS) and in peripheral tissues, while CB2 is expressed in the immune cells and in the skin.

 Then there are enzymes.
 These small compounds act as catalysts.
 They regulate the rate of a reaction without, themselves, being altered during this process.
 They step in, lend and hand, and then leave, ready for their next important moment.